MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl-ipython.md

 ## Related topics

-- Azure supports running IPython/Jupyter on a Windows or Linux virtual machine, and also provides Azure Notebooks.
-For details, see [Creating an Azure VM. installing Jupyter, and running Jupyter Notebook on Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-jupyter-notebook).
 - Using the ptvsd library, you can attach the Visual Studio debugger to Python running on remote machines.
 See [Remotely Debugging Python Code on Azure](https://docs.microsoft.com/visualstudio/python/debugging-azure-remote) and [Remotely Debugging Python Code](https://docs.microsoft.com/visualstudio/python/debugging-cross-platform-remote)

+- Azure supports Jupyter (formerly part of IPython) on a Windows or Linux virtual machine, and also provides Azure Notebooks.
+For details, see [Creating an Azure VM. installing Jupyter, and running Jupyter Notebook on Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-jupyter-notebook).